-With all the ice and snow melting over the past few weeks, there has been plenty of water to wash away on our streets.
+Good Question: Where Does Storm Water End Up?With all the ice and snow melting over the past few weeks, there has been plenty of water to wash away on our streets.

 Snow Emergency Season Over In MinneapolisYes, it feels like winter today.
 But if you need more proof that spring is coming, consider this -- April 1 is the last day for declaring snow emergencies in Minneapolis.

 Mpls.
 Water Service Restored, Safe To DrinkFor the vast majority of residents and businesses affected by Thursday afternoon's water main break, the water is now safe to drink as water pressure has returned to normal.

 3 Uptown Streets To Get 'Permit Only' On-Street ParkingGood news for residents of Uptown, bad news for everyone else.
 Three streets in the area will be part of an expansion of "permit-only" parking areas, strictly for residents.

 Peavey Plaza Homeless Find Confusion At Hands Of Cops, ChurchFor months, Peavey Plaza housed members of the Occupy Movement.
 But it quickly became a place that business owners and police call "a problem."
 Police say the increasing poor conditions for people living at Peavey Plaza led to a 300 percent increase in arrests in that area.

 Storms Flood Duluth SuperiorTorrential rains in the past 48 hours flooded streets and closed off neighborhoods in the Twin Ports of Duluth and Superior Wednesday

 Mpls.
 Warns Of Heavy Traffic WeekendMinneapolis officials are warning motorists that they may encounter extra traffic and congestion this weekend.

 Mpls.
 Streets Undergo ResurfacingA number of streets in downtown Minneapolis are getting repaved, and some of the roadway rehabilitations will include bicycle lanes.

-It's is the time of year many of us are arriving home to see a sign reading, "Loose Gravel."
+Good Question: Does A Rock Coating Really Help Streets?It's is the time of year many of us are arriving home to see a sign reading, "Loose Gravel."
 The summertime dump of rock on our residential and busy streets is an irritation to many, but what's going on with all those rocks?